Bwine127/mpp-client-ex/README.md

 # mpp-client-ex

 This repository serves as a backup of the code for the "mpp-client-ex" project.
-It is used for practice purposes as I didn't use Git before for now.

 ## Project Overview